A haunting theme park is slowly being swallowed by the jungle.

-Eerie and overrun with lush greenery, this abandoned theme park is an urban explorer’s dream.
+Eerie and overrun with lush greenery, this abandoned theme park in Bali is an urban explorer’s dream.
 Colorful graffiti adorns the walls of its crumbling buildings.
 Most of the park has succumbed to nature’s mercy and is slowly being swallowed by the jungle.

 It isn’t known for certain as to why this grand theme park was deserted by the owners before it ever even opened.
 Some reports say the owners abandoned ship after fearing it would become unprofitable following the 2002 Bali terrorist attacks.
 Others say lightning struck its laser machines, which were meant to illuminate the night sky as part of the park’s star attraction.